-After the financial crisis of 2008, the global economy observed the emergence of the world’s first cryptocurrency known as Bitcoin that was a brain-child of Satoshi Nakamoto (a pseudonym of a person or a group of people).
+The emergence of the world’s first cryptocurrency known as Bitcoin was presented by Satoshi Nakamoto (a pseudonym of a person or a group of people) in YEAR [CITE PAPER].
 Nakamoto also developed the first ever blockchain database where the genesis block (the first block) has a timestamp of 18:15:05 GMT on 3 January 2009 [2].
-The concept of blockchain, a decentralized, peer-to-peer trust protocol creates a revolutionary wave in economy and presents a challenge to an established structure of a centralized authority for banking and finance.
+The concept of blockchain, a decentralized, peer-to-peer trust protocol presents a challenge to an established structure of a centralized authority for banking and finance.
 Transactions here take place between willing parties based on a cryptographic proof, not on trust in a third party.
 Nakamoto’s white paper suggests that this concept of blockchain provides a robust solution to the possible issue of “double spending” with a peer-to-peer network.
 The timestamped transactions are appended to an existing chain of transaction blocks with a hash-based proof of work where it is unalterable, as it requires a redoing of this proof of work which is an impossible task [3].
 Moreover, since appended transactions are irreversible, blockchain provides a protection from fraud.
+YOU HAVE AN ENTIRE SECTION ON THE DETAILS OF BLOCKCHAIN.
+MENTION THAT.

+THIS SECTION DOESN’T QUITE LIVE UP TO ITS TITLE.
+WHERE’S THE EVOLUTION?
+TWO POINTS 16 YEARS APART IS NOT AN EVOLUTION.
+ALSO, THEY ARE BOTH COMPLETELY DIFFERENT TECHNOLOGIES, SYSTEMS, AND DESIGNS.

+SHOULD HAVE A TABLE WITH THE CURRENT CRYPTOCURRENCIES, YEAR INTRODUCED, BASIS, ETC.

+MAKE THIS A SEPARATE SECTION – AND CREATE YOUR OWN FIGURES AND TABLES.
+YOU CANNOT INCLUDE COPYRIGHTED MATERIAL WITHIN YOUR PAPER

 Since the innovation of Bitcoin, the world economy has observed the introduction of numerous cryptocurrencies to market such as Litecoin, Ethereum, Ripple, Dash and Monero.
 Even though most of the cryptocurrencies operating in the market today are predominantly cloned from Bitcoin, there are several others built on a different functionality such as a new consensus mechanism and smart contracts.
 To date, there are more than 1.000 types of cryptocurrencies operating in the market with a total market capitalization of more than $800 billion (Fig.2.1) [4].
-The current active users of cryptocurrencies across the globe are estimated to be between 2.9 and 5.8 million.
+The current active users of cryptocurrencies across the globe are estimated to be between 2.9 and 5.8 million years old?.
 The industry has observed a steady growth (exponential in a few cases) for prices of most cryptocurrencies over recent years (Fig.2.2) [5].